braze-inc/braze-android-sdk/README.md

 ## Components

 - `android-sdk-base` - the Braze SDK base analytics library.
-- `android-sdk-ui` - the Braze SDK user interface library for in-app messages, push, and the news feed.
+- `android-sdk-ui` - the Braze SDK user interface library for in-app messages, push, content cards, and banners.
 - `android-sdk-location` - the Braze SDK location library for location and geofences.
 - `android-sdk-jetpack-compose` - the Braze SDK location library for Jetpack Compose support.
 - `droidboy` - a sample app demonstrating how to use Braze in-depth.